Ahmed-elsayed-mahmoud/Donation-Platform/README.md

 Registration must include the following features:
 - A registration form that validates user input, and displays the error(s) when necessary.
-- After a successful registration, a donor will recieve a welcome email ,but in case of organization registeration, the admin will check and approve the org. data then send the welcome email.
+- After a successful registration, a donor will recieve a welcome email ,but in case of organization registeration, the admin will approve the org. after cheching its information then send the welcome email.
 - If a user attempts to visit a restricted page without being signed in, then redirect to the Signup page.

 Login must include the following features: